junxit/us-congress-bills-111/metadata.md

 - 2010-07-13 — Placed on the Union Calendar, Calendar No. 304.
 - 2010-07-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-531.
 - 2010-07-13 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 111-531.
+- 2010-07-14 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.